Load balancing a Node.js application with Nginx

 In a range of 30 seconds, the application received 300 requests (10 per second):

-• 169 requests timed-out aka 169 users received an error when trying to search for a product 😱
+- 169 requests timed out, meaning 169 users received an error when trying to search for a product π±

-• 131 requests were completed, and 99% of these requests took less than 9 seconds and 5 seconds on average to respond.
-Even though 131 users received a response, it was the most at fast as possible.
+- 131 requests were completed, and 99% of these requests took less than 9 seconds and 5 seconds on average to respond.
+Even though 131 users received a response, it was the fastest as possible.

-Analyze the CPUs usage during the load test
+Analyze the CPU usage during the load test

 Our application uses one CPU to handle the load and is struggling to serve all the requests, yet the second core is free; it means the server is not used at full capacity.